MaverikMinett/Agape-Typescript/ts/object/README.md

 Can be used in conjunction with `build`.

-`@readonly`

-This property will be read only.
-Attempting to set this property will raise an exception.
-Use in conjunction with another decorator which provides a value such as `lazy`, `delegate`, or `build`.

 `@nonenumeral`

 The property will not be included when iterating over the object using